This is the second part in a two-part series.

 Green: Vehicles would be electric to minimize air and noise pollution, including cargo vans and cargo bikes.
 The smart grid will be enhanced and more charging stations built.

-Community: Some improvements will be citywide; for others neighborhoods would apply to participate in pilot programs.
+Community: Some improvements will be citywide; for others, neighborhoods will apply to participate in pilot programs.
 That way changes happen at a pace that communities embrace and benefit from.

 About the Author